ACM40960/project-divya-dwivedi-ucd/README.md

 [6] A. S. Lundervold and A. Lundervold.
 An overview of deep learning in medical imaging focusing on mri.
 Zeitschrift fur Medizinische Physik, 29:102–127, 2019.

+### License

+Each image has License: CC BY 4.0 as specified in the Kaggle Dataset Metadata, including Apache 2.0, CC BY-NC-SA 4.0, CC BY 4.0.
+All scripts and  documents are released under a CC BY-NC-SA 4.0 license.
+Companies are free to perform research.
+Beyond that contact us on divya.dwivedi@ucdconnect.ie and siddhesh.bagwe@ucdconnect.ie